AnastasiaMegabit/FASTbot/README.md

 - Ensuring that the ARTag was always in sight to be able to determine it's pose was challenging because the bot also had to avoid obstacles while heading to the ARTag.
 We needed to find a way to store the location of the ARTag with respect to a fixed frame, the global frame upon it's initial visualization so that we could leverage this pose as a goal for move_base.

 #### Moving to the ARTag and Stopping
 - Getting the bot to stop at a specific distance from the AR tag took some thought.
 The bot used  the pose of the AR tag as a move_base goal and thus, would get confused since the ARTag itself was also an obstacle.
-We had to make sure we accounted for delta distance from the ARTag pose in the move_base goal.
-This delta distance also was a culmination of sveeral trial and errors.
+We had to make sure we accounted for a delta distance from the ARTag pose in the move_base goal.
+This delta distance also, was a culmination of sveeral trial and errors.
 - Producing the twist to rotate the bot to a desirable position took some effort too.
 We realised that the linear x position is a negative value for moving forward and rotations required the right angular velocity in conjunction with a small linear x value to ensure smoother rotations.

 #### Localizing the bot in the Global Frame